-As a person who works from home you would think I would be totally stress free, that life would be a breeze working in my pjs, coffee in hand, with no annoying commute or boss to answer to.
+As an entrepreneur who works from home you would think I would be totally free from stress, live a life with no anxiety, and that everyday would be a breeze working in my PJs, coffee in hand, with no annoying commute or boss to answer to.
 However, I find that on occasions I find myself struggling with feelings of:

 I guess this is a question almost everyone who experiences anxiety asks themselves at some point or another.
 Why me?
 Or why can’t I cope with this better?
 And how can I keep it from interrupting the enjoyment of my life?

 As usual I went scouring the internet for answers.
 I came across this series by Barry McDonagh who is the ‘Go to internet guy for solving anxiety’ for everyone from Police Officers, to Stay At Home Moms to Entrepreneurs.

 He has a program called Panic Away that so far, really seems to help to alleviate so many of my feelings of anxiety that creep upon me suddenly or seemingly out of nowhere.